Optimal differentially private kernel learning with random projection: Discussion

 \section{Discussion}

 In this work, we developed a family of differentially private kernel ERM algorithms based on random projections, with formal guarantees under $(\epsilon, \delta)$-differential privacy.
 We analyzed both the squared loss and general Lipschitz-smooth losses, and derived upper bounds on the excess risk for the proposed methods.
 These results strictly improve upon the guarantees of existing differentially private kernel ERM algorithms.
-We further established a minimax lower bound and showed that the proposed algorithm attains the optimal convergence rate under the source condition $r = 1/2$.
+We further established a minimax lower bound and showed that the proposed algorithm attains the minimax-optimal rate.
 As a consequence, we obtained a class of objective perturbation algorithms that are computationally efficient and enjoy dimension-independent risk bounds.
 Finally, we validated the theoretical findings with empirical results, which confirm the practical advantages of the proposed approach.
-To our knowledge, this is the first differentially private kernel ERM method to achieve both minimax-optimal guarantees.
+To our knowledge, this is the first differentially private kernel ERM method to achieve minimax-optimality.

 There are two important implications arising from our results.
 First, our theoretical analysis highlights the critical role of dimension reduction in achieving strong excess risk guarantees for private kernel ERM algorithms.
-Specifically, we showed that random projection achieves risk guarantees that match the most efficient methods within a compatible algorithmic class, thereby establishing minimax-optimality under the source condition $r=1/2$.
+Specifically, we showed that random projection achieves risk guarantees that match the most efficient methods within a compatible algorithmic class, thereby establishing minimax-optimality.
 This result partially addresses the open question posed by \cite{chaudhuri2011differentially}: \textit{Is there a more statistically efficient solution to privacy-preserving learning with kernels?}, where they noted the statistical inefficiency of algorithms based on RFF.
 Our findings suggest that random projection offers a viable and theoretically sound alternative.
 Extending random projection-based dimension reduction to other private kernel learning problems presents a promising direction for future work and may lead to additional minimax-optimal procedures.